 Luna’s “Tattoo” series of ukuleles feature a unique laser-etched Polynesian tattoo design.

-While the engraving might not be everybody’s cup of tea, the Luna ukes I’ve sampled have been solid instruments.
-They may not have the name brand recognition of Kala or Cordoba, but the quality is great.
+The engraving might not be everybody’s cup of tea, but the Luna ukes I’ve sampled have been good, solid instruments.
+If you’re interested in something a little different, the Tattoo ukes are worth considering.

-Best Mid-Range and High-End Ukuleles
+Best Mid-Range and High-End Tenor Ukuleles

 The next logical step up is into the realm of all-solid wood ukuleles from top-tier builders like Martin and Kamaka.
 Ukes from these builders are many times more expensive than the beginner models listed above, but they offer superior craftsmanship, playability, and tone.